 When you design with accessibility in mind, everyone benefits!
 We all want to have accessible, effective, and appealing classes and webpages.
 Instructional design, or Instructional systems design/technology (ISD/IST), is the practice of creating instructional experiences that make learning easier.

 Whether you're here to learn more about making your webpages more accessible or your online classes more user-friendly, the Instructional Technology team at Hartnell are here to help!
 We have advanced degrees and experience in the field, and can help guide you.
-Explore the materials below, or set up an appointment to go over your course or webpage on the training registration page.
+Explore the materials below, or set up an instructional design consultation appointment to go over your course or webpage on the training registration page.